relaypro/relay-py/README.md

 - `$ relay workflow:create:phrase -n pythonphrase -u wss://ec2-54-123-45-67.compute-1.amazonws.com:3000/hellopath --trigger="python" --install=990007560023456`

-- If you get the error 'missing_capability' then contact Relay Support to get your account updated so it can be modified to allow for workflows.
+- If you get the error 'missing_capability' then contact Relay Support to get your account updated so workflows can be registered on it.

 Note the use of the non-secure ws (web socket) protocol and the custom